All Blogs

 Under the new transitional rules, tax payable increases to $28,892 with after-tax proceeds of $531,108 and an after-tax return of 4.44% per year.
 The difference is $2,203 in additional tax on this specific sale.

-For a four-year hold in a moderate growth scenario with a transitional split, the impact is real but manageable.
+For a four-year hold in a moderate growth scenario, the impact is real but manageable.
 The calculator allows you to adjust holding period, growth rate, income level, and inflation assumptions to model your own position accurately.

 What This Means for the Decisions You Are Facing Right Now